stanford-rc/globus.stanford.edu/client/install.md

 {% include info-box.html
    icon="lock-open"
-   header="Low-Risk Systems Only"
+   header="No High Risk Data"
-   content="Globus may be only be used at Stanford with Low Risk data.
-Please do not install this software on endpoints which contain Medium or High Risk data."
+   content="Globus may only be used at Stanford with Low or Medium Risk data.
+   Please do not install this software on systems which have access to any form of High Risk data (including PCI and PHI data)."
 %}

 # Create an Endpoint